Michigan Solar Panels

 Key Takeaways

-- Michigan electricity rates are above the national average — and have risen 19% since 2020, making solar a smart move for homeowners.
+- Michigan electricity rates are nearly 20% above the national average — and they keep rising, making solar a smart way to stabilize your energy costs.

-- Michigan offers strong solar incentives including a full property tax exemption, sales tax exemption, and utility rebates from DTE and Consumers Energy.
+- Michigan offers valuable solar incentives including a full property tax exemption, sales tax exemption, and utility rebates that can significantly reduce your costs.

 Looking for More Detailed Michigan City Guides?